ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Architecture of deployed application

-The _Chirp!_ application is deployed to the Microsoft Azure App Service as a complete component consisting of Chirp.Web for the GUI, Chirp.Infrastructure handling the domain model and repositories.
+The _Chirp!_ application is deployed to the Microsoft Azure App Service as a complete component consisting of Chirp.Web for the GUI, with Chirp.Infrastructure handling the domain model and repositories.
 The User connects to Chirp.Web through Azure.
-On read and write requests the Azure Web App will make calls to the deployed SQLite server.
-If users attempt to login or register with OAuth via github Chirp.Web will make calls to GitHub Authentication.
+On read and write requests, the Azure Web App will make calls to the deployed SQLite server.
+If users attempt to login or register with OAuth via Github, Chirp.Web will make calls to GitHub Authentication.

 ![Illustration of the _Chirp!_ deployment architecture of the application.](images/DeploymentDiagram.png)

 ## User activities

-In order to increase the readability of the UserActivities diagram, the total diagram has been decomposed to show activities depending on whether the User is signed in or not.
+In order to increase the readability of the UserActivities diagram, the full diagram has been decomposed to show activities depending on whether the User is signed in or not.

-The total diagram can be under _docs/images/UserActivitiesDiagram.png_
+The full diagram can be seen under _docs/images/UserActivitiesDiagram.png_

 \pagebreak